atz3n/kraken-invest/packages/market-cap-weighting/tools/README.md

 ## Coin Mapping

-To get a coins market cap, the coin gecko API is used.
-Unfortunately coin gecko provides multiple coins under the same coin symbol, so that a mapping between the kraken id and the coin gecko id is needed.
+To get a coins market cap, the CoinGecko API is used.
+Unfortunately CoinGecko provides multiple coins under the same coin symbol, so that a mapping between the Kraken id and the CoinGecko id is needed.
 The mapping file `../asset-mapping.json` contains these mappings.
 There are two tools to support you in adding new coins to the mapping file.
 The *Coin Finder* lets you find possible coin gecko ids for a coin symbol (which is also the kraken id) and the *Coin Adder* supports you in adding proper mapping into the mapping file.

 ### Coin Finder